-Baseline scenario Alternative Adaptation Benefits of Adaptation Fund Project. conservation and improved efficiency at the smallholder farmer level.
+Baseline scenario Alternative Adaptation Benefits of Adaptation Fund Project. on the agricultural sector.
+Heatwaves have increased to their highest levels in 120 years causing a 23 percent decline in agricultural output in the 2006/7 drought, with major crops like wheat, maize, and sunflowers reduced by up to 50-75 percent.
+Moldova's high-value exports, grapes and apples, are also impacted by the increasing incidence and severity of drought, particularly as higher temperatures increase their crop water demands.
+While the demand for water in Moldova is not expected to meet 100 percent of supply until 2030, unregulated local aquifer water extraction regularly exceeds replenishment rates, causing localised drought that increases the climate vulnerability of small holder farmers and the wider agricultural value chain.
+Projected changes in precipitation patterns risk making current investments in irrigation schemes insufficient to meet demand. based on available research and participatory and multi-stakeholder consultations.
+Ad-hoc technologies such as closed water greenhouses, rainwater harvesting tanks and other innovative water efficient technologies will be promoted.
+This will include drip irrigation that has a water efficiency of 80 percent compared to 50 percent for flood irrigation, and can lead to harvest yield gains of up to 250 percent hereby supporting food security and poverty alleviation among vulnerable farmers.
+The general increased water efficiency promoted by the project will reduce the collective burden on limited water resources helping build sustainable water management practices and mainstreaming disaster risk reduction solutions into the agricultural value chain.
+CA is being developed as a solution to CC, exacerbated soil erosion and decreased yields that are major problems in Moldova.
+Gaps in awareness and knowledge still exist at policy and strategic levels relating to CA but also in the need for water conservation and improved efficiency at the smallholder farmer level.
 Awareness and capacity needs strengthening at all levels including ministerial, regional, local, and farmer associations.
 Awareness also needs to be raised on CCA, SWM and CA at decision making level.
-Future CA upscaling and mainstreaming will be hampered by a lack of policy and strategy support; also, a lack of legislative and laws in support of CA. landscapes with dedicated sector policies, strategies, laws and legislation.
+Future CA upscaling and mainstreaming will be hampered by a lack of policy and strategy support; also, a lack of legislative and laws in support of CA. The project will strengthen future CA and water efficiency / conservation efforts through training on CA and SWM at all levels.
+The project will catalyse future efforts in CCA mainstreaming and upscaling by strengthening CA and SWM governance landscapes with dedicated sector policies, strategies, laws and legislation.
 Climate change events are already affecting Moldova and are predicted to increase in intensity and frequency, are not only limited to drought and flooding.
 Hail storms are becoming increasingly frequent and can be devastating to crops.
 Alongside the water efficiency solutions the project will also support the installing of nets that will protect crops from hail storms.
 These nets will be rolled out when there is a storm warning and will be an insurance not only against hail damage but are multi-functional and will also function as protection against pests.